Bachelor of Philosophy (Honours)

 Music Specialist Studies

-Whether you love performing or composing, the double major equips you with the skills for a career in the music profession.
+Whether you love performing or composing, the extended major equips you with the skills for a career in the music profession.

 Through Music Studies you have the opportunity to innovate, create, and expand your knowledge through performance, composition or musicology.